Maintenance Phase: About

 Aubrey Gordon is an American author and activist who writes about fat liberation.
 Michael Hobbes is an American journalist and former reporter for the HuffPost.
 Both of them have written numerous times about the misinformation that originates from the health and wellness industry, as well as anti-fatness in American popular culture.

 In each episode, one of the hosts talks to the other about a particular topic and they both discuss and give insight on the subject.
 The majority of their episodes focus on a particular health product or widely accepted fact that Gordon and Hobbes then discuss.

 Many of their episodes focus on debunking scientific misinformation in an easily understandable manner.

 The podcast is independently funded, relying on crowd-funding.

 Reception

+In 2021, the podcast was ranked #1 in the health and fitness category on Apple podcasts, and reached a million downloads in August of that year.

 In 2022, Outside regarded it as "the best podcast we've heard about health".
 Emma Dibdin of the New York Times wrote, "This is essential listening for anyone who's ever been in the grips of the diet industrial complex, and wants to get deprogrammed."

 The same year it also won a Webby Award for best podcast series.